demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

   |> AR
 ```

-The three lines of code that were repeated, takes an asynchronous computation `Async<'a>` and exceutes it with exception handling using `Async.Catch` function and then map the `Async<Choice<'a, Exception>>` to `AsyncResult<'a, Exception>`.
+The repeated three lines of code take an asynchronous computation `Async<'a>` and execute it with exception handling using `Async.Catch` function and then map the `Async<Choice<'a, Exception>>` to `AsyncResult<'a, Exception>`.

-In other words we can extract these three lines to a separate function which has the signature
+In other words, we can extract these three lines to a separate function which has the signature

 ```fsharp
 Async<'a> -> AsyncResult<'a, Exception>